klaviyo/klaviyo-api-php-beta/README.md

 # Installation

-You can install this package using either [Packagist](https://packagist.org/packages/klaviyo/sdk-beta), or the source code.
+You can install this package using either [our Packagist package](https://packagist.org/packages/klaviyo/sdk-beta), or this source code.

 ## Option 1: Packagist